Teaching style, assessment and credits

 Students must take final examinations which fall in April or May.

 The University of Glasgow uses a 22-point scale and we do not use curved grading.
 Your grade will always reflect the quality of your work.

 One of the unique features of the Study Abroad and exchange programme at the University is the flexibility of combining courses from across all four Colleges (dependent upon pre-requisites being met and timetabling).

 If you are attending Glasgow under a European subject-specific agreement, then you will likely find that this agreement has been set up to support you primarily requesting classes in your home degree subject area, and you may wish to focus your course requests within a single subject area to best meet your home degree requirements.

 Students are required to be enrolled full time at the University and to take a full course load at the University of Glasgow.
 A full course load is 60 Glasgow credits for one semester and 120 Glasgow credits for a full year.
 Students are not permitted to underload or overload.

-Many classes at Level 1 and Level 2 (first and second year) are worth 20 Glasgow credits.
+Many courses at Level 1 and Level 2 (first and second year) are worth 20 Glasgow credits.
 At Level 3 and 4 (third and fourth year) they can be worth anything from 10-60 credits.

-A full load normally means taking about three to four classes (totalling 60 Glasgow credits) per semester.
+A full load normally means taking about three to four courses (totalling 60 Glasgow credits) per semester.
 Please note 2 University of Glasgow credits = 1 ECTS, i.e. courses which are worth 20 Glasgow credits will be worth 10 ECTS.

-Work that you are doing for your home university while on exchange does not count towards your Glasgow credit load.
+Work that you are doing for your home university while on exchange does NOT count towards your Glasgow credit load.